yirgagithub/yirgagithub/README.md

 - 👀 I’m interested in developing mobile and web based applicaiton
 - 🌱 I’m currently learning on Angular
 - 💞️ I’m looking to collaborate on any open source project
-- 📫 How to reach me through my email saytoyirga@gmail.com or +251 932 0449 88
+- 📫 I can be reached through my email saytoyirga@gmail.com or +251 932 0449 88

 <!---
 yirgagithub/yirgagithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.